 Working in human services opens the door to a wide range of career options.
 This career path may take you to a variety of settings, including schools, government offices, clinics, community centers, and even businesses.
 While there are many career opportunities within this field, here are 10 of the best options that graduates of human services degree programs can consider.

-1. Social Worker
+1. Case Worker